 Select Azure Functions v1 (.NET Framework) as version, because Windows service is build on .NET Framework 4.7.2.
 Then select Timer trigger, none Storage Account and enter schedule “0 * * * * *”, which is CRON expression for triggering run every 60 seconds.

-Code changes in function are simple, only call of JobExecutor.Execute() is added into Run method:
+Code changes in function are simple, only call of JobExecutor.Execute()

 {

-public static void Run([TimerTrigger("0 * * * * *")]TimerInfo timer, TraceWriter log)
+public static void Run([TimerTrigger( "0 * * * * *" )]TimerInfo timer, TraceWriter log)

 {